The year? 2019. The challenge? Bring the monday.com Work OS to the Spanish market.

 But localizing our platform – or adapting it to another language or culture – was no easy task.

 By August, the platform was available in 7 other languages.
-As of this article, our platform already supports 11 different languages and is used in 6 different continents.
+As of this article, our platform already supports 13 different languages, including English, Spanish, French, German, Japanese, Portuguese (Brazil), Russian, Dutch, Italian, Korean, Swedish, Traditional Chinese, and Turkish.

 And as more and more companies are attempting to localize the product, we wanted to share what we’ve learned.
 After a lot of research, testing, and success, we’ll attempt to answer the million-dollar question – how to successfully market a product across multiple regions.